-If you are a youth and you obtain a general-season any legal weapon deer permit, you may hunt buck deer during the general deer seasons-in the unit listed on your permit-until you either harvest an animal or the season ends.
+If you are a youth and you obtain a general-season any legal weapon deer permit (for either the early season or the later, traditional season), you may hunt buck deer during the general deer seasons-in the unit listed on your permit-until you either harvest an animal or the season ends.

 First, you may use archery tackle to archery hunt the unit listed on your permit from Aug.
-20-Sept.
-16, 2022.
+19-Sept.
+15, 2023.

 If you haven't harvested a deer by the time the archery season ends, you may hunt the same unit during the general muzzleloader and general any legal weapon deer seasons-including the early-season hunt, if it's offered on your unit-using the appropriate equipment.
-(See the table on page 16 for details.)
+See the tables on page 18 for details.

 You also have the option of hunting in the extended archery areas, starting Sept.
-17, 2022.
+16, 2023.
 To do so, you must complete the archery ethics course available at wildlife.utah.gov/extendedarchery, carry your course-completion certificate in the field and use the appropriate archery tackle.
 For more information on the extended archery hunt, visit wildlife.utah.gov/extendedarchery.